 How the company gives back to the world

-The YOGO team partners with two NGOs.
-The first is Trees for the Future, with whom they partner to plant a food tree for every mat sold.
-The second is Sustainable Harvest International, who work with impoverished rural communities to help them farm sustainably.
-These initiatives help support poor communities by creating a sustainable source of food, while also helping to protect and restore the environment.
+The Yogo team partners with the NGO Trees for the Future, with whom they plant a food tree for every mat sold, and they work with impoverished rural communities to help them farm sustainably.
+The initiative helps support poor communities by creating a sustainable source of food, while also helping to protect and restore the environment.